DavidHe1127/Mr.He_HandBook/Cloud,Tooling/nginx.md

     location / {
         # important! need to be done by assigning domain to a variable because
         # Using a variable in proxy_pass forces re-resolution of the DNS names because NGINX treats variables differently to         # static configuration.
+        # Also note, /etc/hosts file won't used for lookup.
+That's why we must explicitly specify a resolver
         set        $backend_servers backends.example.com;
         proxy_pass http://$backend_servers:8080;
     }